 With this level of value provided, your income potential drastically shoots up, but at the same time, it remains attractive to clients.

 Pros and Cons of Small Group Training

-So far I’ve shed light on what small group training is and it’s benefits, but as with anything, your best approach is to weigh out the potential advantages with the likely drawbacks and decide how to make things work from there.
+So far, I’ve shed light on what small group training is and its benefits, but as with anything, your best approach is to weigh the potential advantages and the likely drawbacks and decide how to make things work from there.